open-telemetry/community/docs/how-to-handle-public-calendar.md

 Anyone can request to be added or removed as a meeting participant.
-Request can be made via GitHub issue on this repository or contacting SIG maintainer via other channels like Gitter.
+Request can be made via GitHub issue on this repository or contacting SIG maintainer via other channels like Slack.

 All meetings must include [OpenTelemetry Calendar Invites Google Group](https://groups.google.com/g/opentelemetry-calendar) as a participant.
-Anybody who wants to recieve up to date invites for all OpenTelemetry meetings can join the group.
+Anybody who wants to receive up to date invites for all OpenTelemetry meetings can join the group.

 ## Steps